 The American College of Prosthodontists has a search engine patients can use to ensure a prosthodontist is board-certified.
 Any practicing prosthodontist must pass an examination established by the American Board of Prosthodontics (ABP).
 The certification must be renewed every 8 years.

 How many years do you have to go to college to be a prosthodontist?

-Prosthodontists must pass a bachelor's degree, complete medical school, and attend specialist training.
+Prosthodontists must possess a bachelor's degree, complete dental school, and attend specialist training.
 Altogether, this process can take as much as 12 years.